dimaTidev/World_Physics_Buttons/README.md

 - UI_TriggerButton.cs
   - Support standard UI TriggerEvents `onPointerEnter, onPointerExit, onPointerUp, onPointerDown`
   - Triggering by interactor
-  - Triggering when OnTriggerEnter, but you can disable `isTriggerWhenOnEnter`
+  - Triggering when OnTriggerEnter, but you can disable it by turning off `isTriggerWhenOnEnter`
-    - If you want to make Triggering by OnTriggerEnter + Button press, disable `isTriggerWhenOnEnter` and provide button press logic
+    - If you want to make Triggering by OnTriggerEnter + Button press, turn off `isTriggerWhenOnEnter` and provide button press logic
   - Toggle mode

 ## How to setup